Skip to content

 • Accounting/fiduciary fees

-Rule of thumb: Anything that is business-related can be deducted.
+Rule of thumb: Anything that is business-related and supported by documentation can be deducted.
+When in doubt, a tax advisor can help with the assessment.

 Common mistakes in small business tax returns